j0hnk1m/typenvibe/README.md

 ## :dollar: Donations
 This is free, open-source software.
-If you guys would like to support the development of future projects or simply appreciate what we built, you can [buy me a coffee :)](https://www.buymeacoffee.com/typenvibe)
+If you guys would like to support the development of future projects or simply appreciate what we built, you can [buy us a coffee :)](https://www.buymeacoffee.com/typenvibe)